jerielizabeth/jerielizabeth.github.io/_posts/2017-01-09-early_error_summary.md

 I have uploaded the code I wrote to generate the corpus statistics as a gist at [https://gist.github.com/jerielizabeth/97eeac0bf83365af7fd00bc6a0151554](https://gist.github.com/jerielizabeth/97eeac0bf83365af7fd00bc6a0151554).

-The code I wrote to create the visualization is available as a gist at [https://gist.github.com/jerielizabeth/c1ccd516681bf311630533be2bdb23d8](https://gist.github.com/jerielizabeth/c1ccd516681bf311630533be2bdb23d8).
+The code I wrote to create the visualizations is available as a gist at [https://gist.github.com/jerielizabeth/c1ccd516681bf311630533be2bdb23d8](https://gist.github.com/jerielizabeth/c1ccd516681bf311630533be2bdb23d8).

 Comments and suggestions are always welcome!